kencx/calibre-rest/README.md

 ```

 See [API.md](API.md) for
-documentation of all API endpoints.
+full documentation of all API endpoints and examples.

 calibre-rest is not meant to be a direct replacement for [Calibre Content
 Server](https://manual.calibre-ebook.com/server.html).
 It does not have any